cgiff9/automata/dfa/README.txt

 line file containing the input string:

 $./dfa <states file> -f <input string file>
-$./dfa oddNumberZeroes.txt -f input_string.txt
+$./dfa oddNumberZeroes.txt -f input_test_string.txt

 ------------------------
    STATES FILE FORMAT
 ------------------------
 The supplied states file must follow a specific format.
-For instance, our file "oddNumberZeroes.txt" may contain:
+For instance, the file "oddNumberZeroes.txt" may contain:

 [0] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
 [1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1

-Each line corresponds to a distinct state:
+Each line corresponds to a distinct state which contains the following information:
 -------------------------------------------------
 [i]    : Array location (index) of this state
 NAME   : Provide non-spaced name for state